Go Home

 TRA's instructors teach for a variety of body size and learning styles.
 Our dojo emphasizes the late Mitsunari Kanai shihan's style of Aikido and Iaido that utilizes a unified body which allows people of all sizes and strengths to develop their inner power and to progress through the ranks.
 Kanai Sensei was an uchi deshi of Morehei Ueshiba, the founder of Aikido and gives our dojo a direct link to O Sensei and the origins of Aikido.

-TRA is a non-profit charitable organization with a scholarship fund supported by tax deductible donations to admit members from any socio-economic background.
+TRA is a non-profit charitable organization with a sliding fee structure supported by donations to admit members from any socio-economic background.

 TRA's leadership cultivates a joyful and cooperative atmosphere in the dojo.